Xion/pyqcy/README.md

 Futhermore it also allows you to define your own generators using the <code>@arbitrary</code> decorator.

-See _tests.py_ for more usage examples.
+See the _tests_ package for more usage examples.

 ## How far does it go?